snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 Often we don't want to only store a password, but also some additional information like the username and the URL to which the password belongs.
-This is also pretty straight forward.
+This is also pretty straightforward.
 We just pass the `-m` flag for a multiline password.
 Let's try this by overriding the last password we added earlier:

 ```sh